Bawumia is the only capable hand for a stronger economy – Ofori-Atta

 He cited positive economic indicators to support the optimistic outlook, highlighting a significant reduction in inflation from 54% to 35% this year, a modest currency depreciation of about 6%, and a doubling of expected economic growth from 1.5% to approximately 3%.

-He, however, recognized the challenges of achieving substantial progress within a four-year term questioning the feasibility of significant accomplishments in a limited time frame and underscores the need for capable leadership, pointing to Vice President Bawumia as a fitting candidate for this role.
+He, however, recognized the challenges of achieving substantial progress within a four-year term questioning the feasibility of significant accomplishments in a limited time frame, and underscored the need for capable leadership, pointing to Vice President Bawumia as a fitting candidate for this role.

 The Finance Minister added “I am very sure.
 I am very confident that the economy will turn around.
 It is difficult for me to understand how anybody can do much in four years.
 That is just a reality of the situation and therefore when you have economic challenges the question is, as you believe we have turned the corner and we are moving ahead, I think those able hands are needed and Bawumia should be able to do that,” Ken Ofori-Atta said this in an interview with the media at Kyebi on Saturday, December 9, 2023.